nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 ```
 #### To view Swagger 3 API docs
 Run the server and browse to https://localhost:8443/swagger-ui.html
+## Known Issues
+* java.security.NoSuchAlgorithmException: Algorithm HmacPBESHA256 not available error can be encountered on earlier versions of JVM11.
+Keystore was generated using JDK16 keytool which uses this algorithm as the default.
+Support for this algorithm was added post version 11.0.12 of the JDK.
+Please refer to https://bugs.openjdk.java.net/browse/JDK-8267701 for further details.
 ## Future Enhancements
 * Extend exception handling capabilities to override framework generated error responses to ensure that implementation details aren't accidently leaked to clients
 * Add support for handling invalid time format being supplied in the averageWaitTime API request